Braniff International Airways: Universal Airlines and Braniff Air Lines, Inc.

-Braniff Airways, Inc.
+Braniff Airways, Incorporated

-In the fall of 1930, Tom and Paul Braniff once again founded a new airline called Braniff Airways, Inc., which was organized on November 3, 1930, and began service on November 13, 1930, between Oklahoma City and Tulsa and Oklahoma City and Wichita Falls Texas.
+In the fall of 1930, Tom and Paul Braniff once again founded a new airline called Braniff Airways, Incorporated, which was organized on November 3, 1930, and began service on November 13, 1930, between Oklahoma City and Tulsa and Oklahoma City and Wichita Falls Texas.
 Braniff Airways purchased two six-passenger 450 horsepower Lockheed L-5 Vega single-engine aircraft capable of cruising at speeds of 150 miles-per-hour.
 Braniff's advertising touted the new carrier as The World's Fastest Airline.

 Braniff quickly expanded its route system to include Kansas City Fairfax Airport on December 5, 1930.
 The new service operated nonstop between Kansas City and Tulsa and additional new cities were added in early 1931.
 By the end of 1930, the airline had added new service to its route map and employed six people and the new service between Tulsa and Kansas City had increased system route mileage to 241 miles.
 On February 25, 1931, Braniff welcomed in the new year by adding Chicago Midway Airport to its route map.
 The new service operated nonstop between Kansas City and the Windy City, once each day.
 The flight originated at Wichita Falls and continued to Midway Airport with intermediate stops at Oklahoma City, Tulsa and Kansas City.

 The summer of 1931 welcomed St Louis to the Braniff system on June 15, with nonstop service offered between St Louis and both Chicago and Tulsa.
 Additional Lockheed Vegas were added to the fleet during 1931 and 1932.